FuturisticGoo/maskpass/README.md

 # Maskpass

 Maskpass is a Python library like getpass but with advanced features like masking and reveal/unreveal.
-It also supports Spyder IDLE
+It also works in Spyder IDLE

 ### Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install maskpass.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install [maskpass](https://pypi.org/project/maskpass/).

 ```bash
 pip install maskpass
 ```

 ### Usage
-This module contains functions askpass() and advpass() askpass() uses msvcrt.getch() in windows and altenatives in *nix OS, but it doesn't work in Spyder.
+This module contains functions askpass() and advpass()

-advpass() uses [pynput](https://pypi.org/project/pynput/) to get the password, and it works in Spyder too!
+askpass() uses msvcrt.getch() in windows and altenatives in *nix OS, but it doesn't work in Spyder.

 ```python
 import maskpass